Tripler Army Medical Center marks special occasion for 8th Theater Sustainment Command with milestone baby

 U.S. Army Staff Sgt.
-Yeni A. Conquest, center right, a mortuary affairs non-commissioned officer with 8th Theater Sustainment Command (8th TSC), and U.S. Navy Petty Officer 2nd Class Blake A. Conquest, center left, an aviation electronics technician with Marine Aviation Logistics Squadron 24, pose for a group photo with U.S. Army Col. William F. Bimson (left), Tripler Army Medical Center (TAMC) director, Melissa Jones, second from left, TAMC midwife, Col. John P. Sullivan, second from right, director, G-3, 8th TSC, and Capt.
-Remington Schmidt, right, an obstetrics and gynecology resident, during a celebration event at TAMC on April 3.
-The event recognized the Conquests as parents of the eighth baby born to the 8th TSC this year.
-(Courtesy photo by Maj.
-Grant Gainsley)
+Yeni A. Conquest, a mortuary affairs non-commissioned officer with 8th Theater Sustainment Command (8th TSC), and U.S. Navy Petty Officer 2nd Class Blake A. Conquest, an aviation electronics technician with Marine Aviation Logistics Squadron 24, were honored as the proud parents of the eighth baby born to 8th TSC this year during a special recognition event at the Tripler Army Medical Center (TAMC), April 3.

+U.S. Army Col. William F. Bimson, TAMC director, and Col. John O’Sullivan, director, G-3, 8th TSC, presented the Conquest family with a personalized baby basket donated and made by Col. Terri L. Carlson, TAMC plastic surgeon.

+“It’s great to take moments to highlight our servicemembers, especially when it’s conducted between Tripler and our shared island partners,” said Bimson.
+“When we take care our families, we take care of the mission.”

 |Date Taken: